Joel Dean Pugh

 Joel never found the rain-forests of his dreams.
 Compounding his

 disenchantment, he split up with his partner while away.
-In the end Joel
+In the end, Joel

-returned home, somewhat deflated.
+returned home somewhat deflated.

 Despite his disappointment, Joel’s wanderlust was unabated and he decided that he wanted to go to

 Morocco.
-Landing in Marrakech, his
+Landing in Marrakesh, his

 hopes of authentic middle-eastern promise were swiftly dashed.
 On seeing the